W.I.L.D. Weekend Immersed in Language Development December 1-3, 2017

 The Alabama World Languages Education Foundation (AWLEF) established by Alabama Association of Foreign Language Teachers seeks to enhance the opportunities for foreign language teachers and students to improve their spoken language skills and fully realizes that travel abroad is not accessible to most teachers and students on a regular basis.
 Therefore, AWLEF is continuing the work of AWLA to provide opportunities to its teachers and students to practice and improve their skills in residential, immersion experiences led by fluent scholars.

 For some of the activities, the students will be grouped according to their level of study, but for the majority of the time the students of varying levels will be mixed so they may learn from each other as well as from their instructors.
 The planning committee consists of university and high school scholars.
-The program begins on Friday evening, Nov.
-11, 2016 and ends in the early afternoon of Sunday, Nov.
-13, 2016.
+The program begins on Friday evening, Dec.
+1, 2017 and ends in the early afternoon of Sunday, Dec.
+3, 2017.
 It is open to 110 students of French, Spanish, Chinese and German.
 The students will be chaperoned and instructed by 18 teachers/scholars.
 The students are selected based on their level of study, grades in their language courses, their teacher and personal letters of recommendation and an essay explaining what they hope to gain from the experience and how learning a second language can help them in their career choices.

 The cost to students is only $75 for the entire weekend and includes meals, lodging and all supplies.
 A need-based scholarship is available to students who qualify.
 The application and further information will be posted on the AWLA website at www.theawla.org.
 In addition, information will be emailed to all foreign language teachers and will be sent through our email list to all AWLA members.
 For further information, contact the program directors (firstname.lastname@example.org).